RackHD/docs/docs/how_it_works.rst

 complex tasks based on the workflow definition.
 The workflow definitions themselves are accessible through the Monorail engine's REST API as a "graph" of "tasks".
 Both graphs and tasks are fully declarative with a JSON format.
-Tasks are also mapped up "Jobs", which is the NodeJS code that's included within RackHD.
+Tasks are also mapped up "Jobs", which is the Node.js code that's included within RackHD.

 Workflow Graphs